TechOgede/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script 10 sets hello permissions using a reference Script 11 sets permissions for files and directories recursively Script 12 creates a directory with permissions specified
+Script 10 sets hello permissions using a reference Script 11 sets permissions for files and directories recursively Script 12 creates a directory with permissions specified Script 13 changes group of hello file to school